xthemadgenius/btcrec-cli/docs/TUTORIAL.md

 ### Finding MultiBit Classic Wallet Files ###

-*btcrecover* doesn’t operate directly on MultiBit Classic wallet files, instead it operates on MultiBit private key backup files.
-When you first add a password to your MultiBit Classic wallet, and after that each time you add a new receiving address or change your wallet password, MultiBit creates an encrypted private key backup file in a `key-backup` directory that's near the wallet file.
-These private key backup files are much faster to try passwords against (by a factor of over 1,000), which is why *btcrecover* uses them.
+There are two different files that *btcrecover* can be used wth for this type of wallet.
+While you can run BTCRecover with MultiBit Classic .wallet files, you are far better off using MultiBit private key backup files.
+These private key backup files are much faster to try passwords against (Faster by a factor of over 1,000) These key backup files are created when you first add a password to your MultiBit Classic wallet, and after that each time you add a new receiving address or change your wallet password.

+These are key backups are created in the`key-backup` directory that's near the wallet file.

 For the default wallet that is created when MultiBit is first installed, this directory is located here:

     %appdata%\MultiBit\multibit-data\key-backup

 The key files have names which look like `walletname-20140407200743.key`.
 If you've created additional wallets, their `key-backup` directories will be located elsewhere and it's up to you to locate them.
 Once you have, choose the most recent `.key` file and copy it into the directory containing `btcrecover.py` for it to use.

-For more details on locating your MultiBit private key backup files, see: <https://www.multibit.org/en/help/v0.5/help_fileDescriptions.html>

 ### Finding Metamask Wallet Files ###
 For Chrome Based Browsers, you will need to locate the data folder for the browser extension.
 You then use the path to this wallet folder with the --wallet argument.